Max Roth Center 570-408-7856 (T) 570-408-3626 (F) Email

-There are no prerequisites for this trip other than successful completion of the mandatory pre-trip course on East Africa, which precedes the study abroad program.
-This course presents an overview of African history and geography while focusing on East Africa issues.
+There are no prerequisites for this trip other than successful completion of the mandatory pre-trip presentations on East Africa, which precede the study abroad program.
+These present an overview of African history, culture, and geography while focusing on East Africa issues.
 Students will develop an ethnographic research proposal while in this course in preparation for the summer study abroad experience.

 The price for the four week course (6 credits) is $4575.
 The price includes transportation to the airport from campus and all meals, lodging, and transportation in Tanzania.

 The cost does not include airfare or personal spending (gifts, etc.) while in Tanzania.
 Other possible personal costs are immunizations and passport fees and a $75 study abroad fee.